- Home

 Job Description

 A cabin crew supervisor is a senior management role.
-He or she is responsible for ensuring the cabin crew team stays well briefed prior to the flight.
-A cabin crew supervisor's tasks include ensuring cabin crew members are assigned with their work responsibilities and they stay informed of any last-minute changes to avoid mismanagement.
+A cabin crew supervisor's tasks include ensuring cabin crew members are assigned their work responsibilities and they stay informed of any last-minute changes to avoid mismanagement.

 Salary Description

-The cabin crew supervisor salary varies depending on airline and experience.
+The cabin crew supervisor's salary varies depending on the airline and experience.
 An entry-level cabin crew supervisor can earn anything between Rs.
 400,000 to Rs.
 500,000.
 A senior-level cabin crew supervisor earns an average salary of Rs.
 900,000 to Rs.
-1,000,000 per annum.
+1,000,000 annually.

 What is the job outlook for Air Hostess?

-There is fierce competition for the career as an air hostess.
-The demands of the air hostess jobs restrict most the candidates to opt for it.
+There is fierce competition for a career as an air hostess.
+The demands of the air hostess jobs restrict most candidates to opt for it.
 Individuals having a height of more than 5.2’ ft can pursue a career as an air hostess.
-The career does not provide opportunities for candidates or below 5.2’ ft.
+The career does not provide opportunities for candidates below 5.2’ ft.

-The career as air hostess includes several grooming restrictions such as one can not become obese or put any extra weight after joining.
-His or her weight should be constant throughout the career as air hostess from joining.
+The career as an air hostess includes several grooming restrictions such as one can not become obese or put any extra weight after joining.
+His or her weight should be constant throughout the career as an air hostess from joining.
 Standing on heels for long travelling hours is not everyone's cup of tea.
-The career as air hostess provides numerous job opportunities to candidates who fit in it.
+The career as an air hostess provides numerous job opportunities to candidates who fit in it.
 It is expected that the aviation industry will expand over the next ten years and provide numerous job opportunities.
+Scroll down to know how to become an air hostess In India.

 Frequently Asked Questions for Air Hostess